 Memory accesses to image variables declared using the restrict qualifier may be compiled assuming that the variable used to perform the memory access is the only way to access the underlying memory using the shader stage in question.
 This allows the compiler to coalesce or reorder loads and stores using restrict-qualified image variables in ways that wouldn't be permitted for image variables not so qualified, because the compiler can assume that the underlying image won't be read or written by other code.
-Applications are responsible for ensuring that image memory referenced by variables qualified with restrict will not be referenced using other variables in the same scope; otherwise, accesses to restrict-qualified variables will have undefined results.
+Applications are responsible for ensuring that image memory referenced by variables qualified with restrict will not be referenced using other variables in the same scope; otherwise, accesses to restrict-qualified variables will have returned undefined valuesresults.

 Memory accesses to image variables declared using the readonly qualifier may only read the underlying memory, which is treated as read-only memory and cannot be written to.
-It is an error to pass an image variable qualified with readonly to imageStore() or other built-in functions that modify image memory.
+It is a compile-time error to pass an image variable qualified with readonly to imageStore() or other built-in functions that modify image memory.

 Memory accesses to image variables declared using the writeonly qualifier may only write the underlying memory; the underlying memory cannot be read.
-It is an error to pass an image variable qualified with writeonly to imageLoad() or other built-in functions that read image memory.
+It is a compile-time error to pass an image variable qualified with writeonly to imageLoad() or other built-in functions that read image memory.
+A variable could be qualified as both readonly and writeonly, disallowing both read and write, but still be passed to imageSize() to have the size queried.